willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

       - this run failed seemingly because of a *2nd* [typo](https://msuefishlab.slack.com/files/willpitchers/F0NS88DHU/specimens_for_genome_reseq_wp.xlsx)...
     - set GWAS mk.3 running 24/02/2016
       - *this* run failed with `FEXACT error 3` message... message appears unknown to the FAQ.
-  - trying plan E re: BreakDancer `.bam` EOF problem...
+  - trying plan E re: Dancer `.bam` EOF problem...

 Week of 29th Feb. – 4th March

-  - BreakDancer still failing... got as far as sample BAVA_6623.
+  - Dancer still failing... got as far as sample BAVA_6623.
 I am going to back-track to the recalibration step to (hopefully) find where the file got truncated/lost its EOF.
-    - there seem to be quite a few of the original pool of 768 bam files that left the recalibration step with a malformed EOF (but not severely enough to break the variant caller)... checking them all.
+    - there seem to be quite a few of the original pool of 768 bam files that left the recalibration step with a malformed EOF (but not severely enough to  the variant caller)... checking them all.
   - the HPC is replacing a rack of storage, so there's been much waiting/crashing.